cantonioupao/cervical_cancer_detection/README.md

 As part of an ETH project a deep learning framework is developed for cervical cancer detection and classification based on microscopics images of cells from PAP smear results.
 The purpose of this project is to provide another tool for doctors to rapidly detect if a patient has developed or is in danger of developing cervical cancer.It consitutes a rapid tool for detection and prognosis of cervical cancer for female patients.

 ### Dataset
-The model will be trained on the Sipakmed which is a new Dataset for Feature and Image Based Classification of Normal and Pathological Cervical Cells in Pap Smear Images (https://www.researchgate.net/figure/The-boundaries-of-the-cytoplasm-and-the-nucleus-of-each-cell-in-images-of-cell-clusters_fig1_327995161).
-The dataset can be downloaded using the following link: http://www.cs.uoi.gr/~marina/sipakmed.html
+The model will be trained on the [Sipakmed](https://www.researchgate.net/figure/The-boundaries-of-the-cytoplasm-and-the-nucleus-of-each-cell-in-images-of-cell-clusters_fig1_327995161) which is a new Dataset for Feature and Image Based Classification of Normal and Pathological Cervical Cells in Pap Smear Images .
+The dataset can be downloaded [here](http://www.cs.uoi.gr/~marina/sipakmed.html)

 ### Procedure